Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Introduction

 We propose \emph{Generative Augmented Inference} (GAI), a framework that resolves this tension through a conceptual shift: rather than treating AI outputs as proxies for outcomes, we treat them as \emph{informative features} that help predict outcomes (\cref{fig:method}).
 This distinction is subtle but consequential.
 Under the proxy view, AI outputs must approximate human labels to be useful; under the feature view, AI outputs need only be \emph{informative} of human labels to contribute information.

-To illustrate, consider an LLM asked to predict whether a consumer will purchase a product.
-Under the proxy view, the LLM's binary yes/no prediction would serve as a stand-in for the true purchase outcome.
-If the LLM systematically underpredicts purchases (e.g., 30\% predicted vs.\ 44\% actual), this bias must be corrected.
-Under the feature view, we instead ask: does the LLM's representation---including prediction and any additional outputs such as its reasoning, confidence scores, or persona characteristics---help predict the actual purchase?
-Even a biased prediction can be highly informative: knowing that the LLM predicts ``no'' may shift the expected purchase probability downwards, while ``yes'' shifts it upwards.
+To illustrate, consider an LLM predicting whether a consumer will purchase a product.
+Under the proxy view, its prediction substitutes for the true outcome, and the problem is framed as correcting the bias.
+Under the feature view, even a biased prediction, together with other AI outputs, can still be useful if it helps predict actual purchases: a predicted “no” may lower the expected purchase probability, whereas a predicted “yes” may raise it.
 GAI exploits the representations as features rather than requiring the predictions to be accurate proxies of human labels.